akos-sereg/esp32-obd2/README.md

 a device which reads data from the car's OBDII interface, and display Engine Load, Coolant temp. and other metrics.

+## Usage

+### Display

+- There is a led strip (6 green, 2 yellow, 1 red) which is supposed to display the Engine Load
+- LCD display shows more information, based on it'smode set by push button

+### Buttons

+- Power On: power supply from the car's USB outlet
+- Push button: change modes, display different metrics on LCD: coolant temp, distance to empty, etc.

 ## Status

 This is a pilot project, right now it only prints some random stuff, and the Engine Load